RahmanM/ObjectDumper/ReadMe.md

-In the past I had to dump and object to string for Debuging or Auditing purposes.
+In the past I had to dump an object to string for Debuging or Auditing purposes.

 This is a simple class that dumps any object to a Xml representation of it that can be logged or saved etc.